holtskinner/FIGClass/Git & GitHub/Lesson - Git & GitHub.md

     - Save it wherever (Preferably in a GitHub folder)

 3. Make a Change
-    - If you have Atom Installed, right click on repo name or click on Atom icon in upper right corner.
+    - If you have Atom or VSCode Installed, right click on repo name or click on Atom icon in upper right corner.
     - If not, Right click on repo name (left side) and select open in explorer (or Finder)
-    - Open main.c in your text editor of choice (brackets, sublime, notepad, etc) Don’t use the 1050 server
+    - Open main.md in your text editor of choice (brackets, sublime, notepad, etc) Don’t use the 1050 server
-    - Add a printf with your name and save
+    - Add your name and save

 4. Commit Changes
     - Go to desktop client, make sure you’re on the changes tab.